Start here if you want the safest broad recommendation for this whole topic.

 Best for: groups that want a longer-term co-op game, not just a one-night answer.

-Content Warning if you need the easiest recommendation.PEAK if you want funny co-op with almost no onboarding friction.R.E.P.O. if the group wants louder chaos.Lethal Company if the call is already in the mood for horror.Phasmophobia if people want to commit to something deeper.This page captures a valuable non-jargon query.
-A lot of players do not search for formal genres or mechanics first.
-They search for a social outcome: “what should we play tonight?”
+Content Warning if you need the easiest recommendation.PEAK if you want funny co-op with almost no onboarding friction.R.E.P.O. if the group wants louder chaos.Lethal Company if the call is already in the mood for horror.Murky Divers if you need room for a bigger party.Phasmophobia if people want to commit to something deeper.If this page did not fully resolve the choice, narrow by mood:

 The best Discord night games are the ones that lower the cost of saying yes.
 Right now, Content Warning, PEAK, and R.E.P.O. are the strongest first recommendations because they create stories fast and punish indecision less than heavier, more demanding co-op games.